hemantksingh/messup-learn/People/Self Awareness.md

 ## Are you in control of your thoughts emotions and feelings?

 So you have a clear understanding of your goal, you are practicing self awareness and consciousness in the pursuit of your goal.
 You very quickly discover that other people are not at the same level of consciousness as you, they function at different frequencies.
 They have different hopes, aspirations, fears and desires that may be in conflict with your own.
 This brings your plans to a quick halt which can lead to frustration, distress and often anger within yourselves.
-It almost can feel like the world is working against you?
+It almost can feel like the world is working against you.

 *The more the mental agitation the less your intellect can function*.